-Home to Windsor Castle, the town is a hugely popular destination for visitors to England.
+Home to the royals at Windsor Castle, the town is a hugely popular destination for visitors to England.

 Where is Windsor close to?